klaytn/klaytn-service-sdk/README.md

 <br/>

 # Usage
-You can run the scripts in root or in respective packages by `cd` into the packages.
+You can run the scripts from respective packages by `cd` into the packages.

 ## Want to Contribute to Klaytn Service SDK? <a id="want-to-contribute"></a>